ZenVPN Review 2025: Overpriced and Underperforming

 Kill switch test

-• ZenVPN kill switch test results: ZenVPN failed its kill switch test.
+• Kill switch test results: ZenVPN doesn’t have a kill switch.

 Without a kill switch, ZenVPN can leak your data as you change servers or when your VPN connection unexpectedly drops.
 This can be especially concerning if you use public Wi-Fi, as it’ll leave your device open to hackers.